Papalo: Grow A Fantastic Cilantro Substitute

 Papalo Herb Care

 Papalo thrives on light and heat, which makes sense due to its roots in Mexico.
 Plant it in full sun and watch it absolutely explode with delicious growth.
+Some partial shade is fine, but heat and sun are important for healthy growth.

 Water when the soil is somewhat dry.
 It doesn’t need a ton of water, so be sure that your soil mix doesn’t hold onto too much water and just keep a watchful eye on soil moisture.
 I like a deep, infrequent water for my papaloquelite.
+Once your plant is established, it will be drought-tolerant.
+Therefore, don’t bog it down with water.

 This isn’t a picky plant, so soil isn’t a huge deal.
 It just needs to be well-draining so there’s no standing water after a heavy summer rain.
+Poor soils are appropriate, and a pH of 5.8 to 8.5 is ideal.
+If you’re growing your papalo in a garden bed, simply plant it in well-drained soil and let it get established.

 You really don’t need to fertilize this herb.
 It’ll grow well without anything extra, provided you’re using a high-quality potting soil.
 If you must, amend with compost once per season or add a bit of slow-release organic fertilizer.